 While laminate flooring is designed to be easy, the click-and-lock or fold-and-lock design often does not work as well as it should.
-The sides of the boards can be especially difficult to join with adjoining sides.
+The ends of the boards can be especially difficult to join with adjoining ends.
 Also, if you force boards into place, you risk curling up the top wear layer, compromising the floor's ability to resist moisture.

 Excessive water can seep into the seams between boards, causing swelling.
 Thus, it is highly recommended that you use a special laminate floor cleaner or mop such as a Swiffer.

-Laminate flooring will not tolerate standing pools of water, a condition that describes kitchens and bathrooms when there are water leaks.
+Laminate flooring will not tolerate standing pools of water, which often appear in bathrooms and sometimes kitchens and laundry rooms, or when there are water leaks.
 For heavy moisture, you need a very impervious surface like vinyl or porcelain tile.

 Durability and Maintenance